 Ten Years of Teachers in Industry!

 Teachers in Industry focuses on guiding teachers to effectively bring their real-world experiences back into classrooms, while building in-depth and practical knowledge of the workplace.
 We accomplish this by offering paid industry experiences each summer in businesses across Arizona, along with focused professional development activities via our graduate courses.
-Teachers in Industry courses are based on the STEM disciplines as well as teacher education & training.
-Our program is also consistent with ISTE, the Next Generation Science Standards and the Mathematics Core Curriculum.
+Teachers in Industry courses are based on the content disciplines as well as teacher education & training.